Maersk Air: Initial operations

-The distribution of domestic routes was a contentious political issue.
-SAS held a privilege to commence any route they wanted, but lacked regional airlines to serve the smaller airports.
-It was complicated by the establishment of alternative domestic airlines in Norway and Sweden, Braathens SAFE and Linjeflyg, respectively.
-Danish authorities, therefore, asked the three scheduled carriers, SAS, Maersk, and Cimber, to negotiate to see if they could reach an agreement.
-An agreement was reached in November 1971, whereby the company Danair was established.
+The assignement of domestic routes was a contentious political issue.
+SAS held the privilege to commence any route they wanted, but lacked regional partner airlines to link the smaller airports. the situation was complicated by alternative domestic airlines in Norway and Sweden, Braathens SAFE and Linjeflyg, respectively.
+Danish authorities, therefore, asked the three scheduled carriers, SAS, Maersk, and Cimber, to negotiate and reach an agreement.
+This was reached in November 1971, whereby the joint consortium company Danair was established.
 Flights to Vágar Airport on the Faroe Islands commenced in 1971.
-Thisted Airport opened in 1971 and Maersk was allocated as the operator.
+Thisted Airport opened in 1971 and Maersk was selected as the operator.
 The Thisted and Stauning services were transferred to Cimber Air in 1976, although Maersk continued to operate some services.